 Both your fixed and variable costs may need to increase to drive new revenue, so think about how the predicted and planned factors you shortlisted earlier will impact your expenses.

-4. Predict sales
+4. Forecast sales

 5. Combine expenses and sales into a forecast